ShonPis1/AntiVirus_Magshimim/README.md

-A simple AntiVirus I built in Magshimim
+A AntiVirus in c -> identification of infected folders and files (finding the location of a virus signature)